billfitzgerald/get_the_990/README.md

 If you are doing research into nonprofits, **Get the 990** is for you!

-# Features
+# 2. Features

 **Get the 990** uses data shared and maintained in ProPublica's Nonprofit Explorer.
 ProPublica shares the data in multiple formats, including PDF downloads and via XML. **Get the 990** uses the XML to pull out a subset of data from the Form 990.

-# Ideal Use Case
+# 3. Intended Use Case

 **Get the 990** is best used as a preliminary research tool.
 It is designed to be a starting point to help surface areas that look like they merit additional research.
 As we have all experienced, researching companies can lead us down rabbit holes. **Get the 990** is intended to make those rabbit holes easier to spot and avoid (or at least make them less shallow).

-# Plans and Next Steps
+# 4. Plans and Next Steps

 **Get the 990** just scratches the surface of the data that's in a Form 990.
 The roadmap includes pulling out data on donation to nonprofits, and funding issued by nonprofits.

 Pull requests are welcome, as are issues and questions.

-# Technical Details
+# 5. Technical Details

 **Get the 990** requires Python 3.6 or higher, and it was developed on Linux.
 It has not been tested on OSX or Windows.